ProgrammingWithYash/FireLangDocs/cart-usage.md

 -   `on-variant-change`: A global JavaScript function to call when the selected variant changes.
 -   `combination-image-callback`: A more specific callback just for updating an image based on the `img` property of the selected variant.
+-   `combination-not-selected-callback`: Called when user tries to add to cart without selecting a valid combination.

 ```html
 <img id="main-product-image" src="/path/to/default.jpg" alt="Product Image">